kaltura/kaltura-cloud-foundry-service-broker/README.md

 This project is written in Go and is relies on the [Pivotal CF BrokerAPI](https://github.com/pivotal-cf/brokerapi) and [Go-CF Environment](https://github.com/cloudfoundry-community/go-cfenv) libraries.

+This reference implementation uses postgress DB to store the accounts mapping.

 # How To

 To run this project you will need to have access to a Cloud Foundry based PaaS.
 For example the [SAP Cloud Platform](https://cloudplatform.sap.com/index.html).